katel85/ProjectDA2021/README.md

 - The dataset was imported and processed to get the variables I required and analysis was conducted to describe, visualise and correlate some of these.
-- Based on data from the SAR-CoV-2 dataset I simulated data from the variables above using the numpy random package
+- Based on data from the SAR-CoV-2 dataset I simulated data from the variables above using the numpy random package and visualised it using different plots.
 - The simulated data and true data correlated well with the methods chosen to stimulate the data in the numpy random package.